Nešto što kje ostane: Skopje Fest 2009

 The song was presented in the first semi-final on February 19 and finished first with 22 points (12 from the televote and 10 from the jury).
 In the final, Next Time performed sixth and won the competition with 19 points (12 from the televote and 7 from the jury).

 Music video

 The music video of the song was filmed by its composer Jovan Jovanov and was edited by "Exit B" Production.
 It was filmed on the 28 and 29 March in many locations in Skopje: on a big tower, outside of the city, and in a production studio.
 In the video-story one of the members of the band, Stefan, is falling in love with the director in the music video symbolizing her as "something that will remain" or nesto sto kje ostane.
 A version of the video was released for each language the song had been recorded in.

+Live performances

+In a retrospective 2024 review for Sloboden Pečat, During the performance, Katerina Stevovska described their performance on the Eurovision stage as "interesting".